-You will probably be familiar with a number of different uses of cantilevers in construction projects.
-Think of cantilever bridges, for example.
+You will probably be familiar with some of the construction projects where cantilevers have been used.
+Think cantilever bridges, for example.
 Bridges like the Forth Railway Bridge, just outside Edinburgh in Scotland, are capable of coping with very large load bearing requirements and surely prove to us the viability of cantilever construction.

 The good news is that cantilever construction principles can also be employed in planning your warehouse storage.
-Cantilever racking is an immensely versatile form of storage that really comes into its own when you want to store lengthy materials whilst being able to access them easily.
-Think of awkward to handle goods such as steel tubing, lengths of timber, or lengths of copper tubing, and you will get the idea.
+Cantilever racking is an immensely versatile form of storage that really comes into its own when you want to store lengthy products whilst being able to access them easily.

 Manufactured in extremely strong steel beams, in order to provide maximum strength, cantilever racking has a series of upright supports which are located at the back of the installation and are connected to one another by bracing pieces.
-The arms of the cantilever installation project from the uprights, and support the materials being stored, and the installation has a base.
-In most cases best practice would suggest that the base should be fixed to the ground, but this is not always necessary.
+The arms of the cantilever installation project from the uprights, and support the materials being stored.
+The installation also has a base which best practice would suggest should be fixed to the ground, but this is not always necessary.